Sahle Tsegazeab (Wedi Itay)

 Freelance:

-When asked in a June 2016 interview with Radio France International about the status of detained journalists, Eritrean Minister of Foreign Affairs Osman Saleh Mohammed said that "all of them are alive" and “in good hands" and that they would face trial "when the government decides."
+In a 2016 interview about the journalists and politicians arrested in 2001, Eritrean Foreign Affairs Minister Osman Saleh Mohammed said "all of them are alive" and "in good hands" and would face trial "when the government decides” since some were "political prisoners."

-In October 2018, Paulos Netabay, director of the state-owned Eritrean News Agency, told CPJ that the arrest of journalists in 2001 was connected to “acts of subversion and treason by some former politicians” and that the cases had been “submitted and decided by the National Assembly.”
+In 2018, Paulos Netabay, director of the state-owned Eritrean News Agency, told CPJ that the journalists’ arrest in 2001 was connected to “acts of subversion and treason by some former politicians” and that the cases had been “submitted and decided by the National Assembly.”